 Air Fresheners – these are no longer recommended for public conveniences as they can have negative effects on a wide range of health conditions.
 Good ventilation and regular cleaning are considered preferable.

 Baby Changing Facilities – these shouldn’t only be provided in Ladies Toilets and should be available at all our toilet facilities.

+Business Rates – Business rates on public toilets are discretionary unless you are the charging authority (i.e. District Council).
+WDC had to charge itself business rates on the toilets however it can waive those charges for a parish council especially if there is either no charge or minimal charge for using the toilets.
+This is probably an area which we need to clarify with the district council.

 Charging – we would recommend that the council does not charge for using public conveniences at this time.
 This should be reviewed during the four-year term of the Council.
 In their current condition it would be against the Council’s interests to charge.

-Cleaning Regimen – The minimum recommended cleaning regimen is twice a day.
+Cleaning Regime – The minimum recommended cleaning regimen is twice a day.
 This does not mean a major clean twice a day but rather a morning clean followed by a check later in the day to ensure that there are no issues etc and a second clean if required.
 This may vary dependent on the usage of the facilities; a busy toilet may require additional visits whilst one that is quiet may need less attention although at least two visits per day are recommended.
 At present, as far as we are aware, we have little in the way of SLA’s/KPIs for toilet maintenance and this is something which the Council should address in the near future especially if we are to look to either take toilet maintenance in house or go out to competitive tender for it at any time in the future.
 There should also be a process where the cleaning staff advise of any maintenance issues and a timeline for dealing with these issues which should tie in with a planned maintenance schedule.

 Closure of Public Toilets – No closure of public toilets should take place unless there has been a full investigation into the options and a public consultation has taken place (This is a national recommendation).

 Decoration/Tiling – an historic trend has been to use blue in men’s’ toilets and pink in women’s’ toilets, this should be avoided and instead aim for gender neutral colours.
 Trendy decoration will date more quickly than neutral decoration.
 Our toilets look more dated generally due to the terracotta floor tiles which have often been left in place when the other tiling has been replaced.
 Simply updating this in some of our toilets would make them seem more modern.
 Another issue is the use of white grout which discolours and ages the decoration, using a contrast darker grout can prevent this.
+Options could include alternative flooring tiles or durable vinyl anti-slip floors and anti-vandalism over-cladding on walls.

 Disabled Facilities – We have disabled toilet facilities and most of our locations although not at all of WDC’s.
 Should they ever want us to take on those toilets then we would require either that disabled provision was provided prior to handover or that capital to carry out the upgrades was provided at the time of transfer.